petar-m/EventBrokerSlim/EventBrokerSlim/ReadMe.md

 ### Delegate Event Handlers

-EventBroker uses the [FuncPipeline]() library for creating and executing a pipeline of delegates for given event.
+EventBroker uses the [FuncPipeline](https://github.com/petar-m/EventBrokerSlim/blob/main/FuncPipeline/ReadMe.md) library for creating and executing a pipeline of delegates for a given event.

 ```csharp
 IPipeline pipeline = PipelineBuilder.Create()